open-policy-agent/opa/docs/docs/comparison-to-other-systems.md

   - is sold on NASDAQ
   - sells at $813.64 per share

-An example ABAC policy in english might be:
+An example ABAC policy in natural language might be:

 - Traders may purchase NASDAQ stocks for under $2M
 - Traders with 10+ years experience may purchase NASDAQ stocks for under $5M